 Careers in Focus: Medical Assisting

-If you are compassionate and want to make a difference in your community, you should consider a career as a medical assistant.
-Medical assistants complete administrative and clinical tasks in a healthcare setting.
-Check out our infographic to find out what you’ll do, where you’ll work and the career opportunity for a medical assistant!
+Swipe through our infographic to find out what you’ll do, where you’ll work and the career opportunity for a medical assistant!

-Taylor College is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+National Level Taylor College is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES).

 ABHES is recognized by the Secretary of Education as a national accrediting body determined to be a reliable authority as to the quality of training offered by the educational institutions and programs it accredits.
-Its approved and recognized scope includes degree and non-degree granting private, postsecondary institutions offering educational programs predominantly in allied health; and the programmatic accreditation of medical assistant, medical laboratory technician, and surgical technology programs.
+It’s approved and recognized scope includes degree and non-degree granting private, postsecondary institutions offering educational programs predominantly in allied health; and the programmatic accreditation of medical assistant, medical laboratory technician, and surgical technology programs.
 When you attend an ABHES-accredited institution, you are attending a school that has undergone a rigorous process that evaluates educational quality.

 The following are a few of the courses that you’ll take as part of the Medical Assisting program: